gracefour11/taskboardApp/README.md

 All webpages of the project are mobile-responsive with the inclusion of Material Bootstrap library.

 The difference between this web app and previous projects is that this application makes use and manages the data to create/read/update/delete taskboards, sections and tasks instantly.
+Modal forms are used so that forms don't have to be opened in new pages.
+Custom Django template tags were also made to retrieve specific taskboard, section and task details.

 ## Installation